-To support our campaigns we are frequently asked for information, statistics and evidence.
-Accordingly we look to our membership for assistance – the importance of which cannot be underestimated.
+To support our campaigns, we are frequently asked for information, statistics and evidence.
+Accordingly, we look to our membership for assistance – the importance of which cannot be underestimated.
 The type of things we will look for include:

-• Costs information
+- Costs information

-• Claims settlements
+- Claims settlements

-• Individual case examples
+- Individual case examples

 In October 2011 MASS instigated an industry wide discussion forum (including the Police, Insurance Fraud Bureau and National Fraud Authority) to openly examine the main issues surrounding fraud within the claims process and whether the industry can work together to address them.
-One of the areas that MASS believes could help significantly is the exchange of information at an early stage between insurers and claimant solicitors, where fraudulent behaviour is suspected or where fraud has been detected.
-Whilst progress has been slow, MASS is in discussions with the Association of British Insurers to see what can be developed in this area.

 Small Claims limit